4 Min ReadJanuary 15, 2025

 Recent CDK research showed that 81% of callers encountered a problem when trying to book a Sales appointment on the phone.
 Nearly a quarter were put on hold with an average hold time of 13 minutes!
 Another 13% said no one answered the call at all.

-What you can do: Create a consistent process to ensure all inbound calls are returned promptly, setting a goal to follow up within an hour or less as a priority for your Sales team.
+What You Can Do: Create a consistent process to ensure all inbound calls are returned promptly, setting a goal to follow up within an hour or less as a priority for your Sales team.
 This quick response shows potential customers that you value their time and are eager to assist them.

 3. Minimize Missed Calls: Don’t Let Phone Ups Slip Away